BlueAsuka/CAFA/README.md

 # CAFA

 ## News
+- [2026.04/09] Tidy up the CAFA code from the notebook with runnable scripts in the `cafa_1.0` folder.
+Also, add the benckmarks from the [LLM4OR](https://llm4or.github.io/LLM4OR/) repo to allow running the CAFA on more datasets.
 - [2025.10.13] Use Qwen3-4B-2507-Q8_0 as the LLM model with CAFA achieving 69.79% accuracy on the NLP4Opt dataset with 99.63% successfully rate.
 The model size is only 4.28 GB which can be run on many cosumer GPU with over 6 GB VRAM.
 This shows a promising direction to further develop CAFA for effective LP optimization on the edge efficiently.

 ## Introduction